5 Tips for Managing Sudden Wealth

 Often, when you experience a windfall by selling a business, winning the lottery, receiving an inheritance or hitting it big in some other fashion, you think something needs to be done with the money quickly, or that it needs to be spent.
 This is rarely the case.

-2. Assemble a team of experts.
+2. Assemble a team of professionals.

 You will likely need support related to financial matters and your emotional needs.
 With various types of windfalls come several potential tax pitfalls as well as the need to create a cohesive investing strategy to provide support long term.
 While these issues are largely financial, there may also be emotional and personal pressure from friends and family who want to gain access to your newfound wealth.
 Or, if the windfall comes from an inheritance, you may also be coping with a sense of loss.
 Having a wealth advisor in these situations is helpful to determine what areas might be a good use of time and money.
 At the very least, a wealth advisor can help mitigate the different situations you may need to work through.
 They can also offer support and encouragement in what can be a time fraught with emotional turmoil.